Rick-Phoenix/sketch/docs/src/cli_docs.md

 ## `sketch`

-🖌️ Templating made portable.
-A tool to generate files, project structures or shell commands via custom templates
+🖌️ Templating made simple.
+Define and generate reusable structures for all sorts of projects

 **Usage:** `sketch [OPTIONS] <COMMAND>`

 ###### **Subcommands:**

 * `pre-commit` — Generates a `pre-commit` config file from a preset
-* `ts` — Launches typescript-specific commands
+* `ts` — Executes typescript-specific commands
-* `repo` — Creates a new git repo
+* `repo` — Creates a new git repo from a preset
 * `new` — Generates a new config file
 * `render` — Renders a single template to a file or to stdout
 * `render-preset` — Renders a templating preset defined in a configuration file